What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 A backup is a snapshot of everything in your email database at a given point in time, designed to help organizations restore email data to its previously saved state in the event of an incident.
 Only one snapshot can exist at any given point in time, so any time a new backup is created, the previous version is discarded and replaced.
 This means if an email is accidentally deleted or corrupted and a new backup is made before it can be recovered, those emails will be lost forever.
 Email backups also typically require substantial storage capacity.

 By comparison, an email archive stores all email communications in perpetuity.
 New emails and attachments can be added to the archive without affecting previously stored information, making it ideal for long-term data retention.
-In fact, archived emails cannot be edited once archived, and can only be deleted by authorized users who have the necessary permissions.
+In fact, archived emails cannot be edited once archived and can only be deleted by authorized users who have the necessary permissions.
 Unlike an email backup, users can easily search through email archives to find the exact information they need.

 On-Premise vs. Cloud-Based Email Archiving